jiaohehu/NPreview/DOC-diagram.md

 and the rest points being at (1,2), (3,2), and (3,1).
 Following are all relative points.

-    up:1
-    down:1
-    top:1
-    bot:1
-    rt:1
-    lft:1
-    urt:1
-    ulft:1
-    lrt:1
-    llft:1
-    angledist:1,30
-    turnrt:1,30
-    turnlft:1,30
-    flip:5,5
+    [l:dx,dy]
+    [h:dx]
+    [v:dy]
+    [a:rx,ry,angle,bigarcflag,sweepflag,dx,dy]
+    [c:dx1,dy1,dx2,dy2,dx,dy]
+    [s:dx2,dy2,dx,dy]
+    [q:dx1,dy1,dx,dy]
+    [t:dx,dy]
+    [angledist:angle,dist]
+    [turn:angle,dist]
+    [flip:dx,dy]

+The [l:dx,dy] is to draw a line from the current point to the new location is relative to the current point by dx and dy.
+Note that dx and dy are specified in Cartesian coordinates, thus positive dx is towards the right, and positive dy is towards the top.

+The [h:dx] is to draw a horizontal line.
+The [v:dy] is to draw a vertical line.

+The [a:rx,ry,angle,bigarcflag,sweepflag,dx,dy] is to draw an arc to the end point that is dx/dy away from the current point.
+The arc is assumed to trace alone an elliptical arc with x-axis and y-axis each of which having a radius of rx and ry.
+The angle is in the unit of degrees, specifying the rotation of the ellipse if any, with position number denoting a counter-clockwise rotation.
+The bigarcflag is set to 1 if the arc to be drawn are the longer of the two between the starting point and end point.
+Otherwise the shorter arc is to be drawn.
+The sweepflag expresses whether the shorter arc or longer is to travel counterclockwise or clockwise from the current point to the new point: 0 = counterclockwise, 1 = clockwise.
+Thus, to draw an arc from the last point to a new point that is on its right hand side of the last point, and if the sweepflag is set to 0, then the arc will always appear below both points.

+The [c:dx1,dy1,dx2,dy2,dx,dy] is to draw a cubic Bezier curve from the current point to the new point that is dx/dy away.
+The (dx1,dy1), and (dx2,dy2) are two control points.
+Note that all numbers are specified relative to the last point.

+The [s:dx2,dy2,dx,dy] is to draw a cubic Bezier curve from the current point to the new point that is dx/dy away.
+Only the second point of the current Bezier curve needs to be provided.
+The first control point is deduced from the second control point of the previous cubic Bezier curve operation.
+If the previous operation is not a cubic Bezier curve drawing, but a quadrilatic Bezier curve drawing, then the first control point of the quadrilatic curve is used to deduce the first control point of the current operation.
+If it is neither a cubic nor a quadrilatic, then the last point is assumed.

+The [q:dx1,dy1,dx,dy] is to draw a quadrilatic Bezier curve.
+The (dx1,dy1) is to set the control point and dx/dy is the new point.
+All positions are expressed relative to the last point.

+The [t:dx,dy] is to draw a quadrilatic Bezier curve with the first control point deduced from a previous Bezier curve operation.
+If a previous operation is not a Bezier curve operation, then the last point is assumed to be control point, in which case the drawn curve will be straight line.

 The [angledist:1,30] allows you to construct a new point that is to travel at a angle of 30 degrees counterclockwise from due east for 1 unit length, starting from the current point.

-The [turnrt:1,30] is to create a new point that is equivalent to making a right turn of 30 degrees from the direction you have arrived at the current point, and then travel for one more unit length.
+The [turn:30,1] is to create a new point that is equivalent to making a left turn of 30 degrees from the direction you have arrived at the current point, and then travel for one more unit length.
+If it is to make a right turn, then set the angle to a negative number.

-The [turnlft:1,30] is similar to [turnrt:1,30] except that you will be making a left turn instead of right turn.

 The [flip:5,5] is to construct a new point that is the mirror image of the current point.
+The current point in this case is five unit distance to the right and towards the top of the last point.
 The mirror is the line segment that is made up by the current point and the point before that.
-This operations allows you to figure out where an existing point will land as if you were folding a paper along some existing line.
+This operations allows you to figure out where an existing point will land as if you were folding a paper along an existing line that is traveled between the last two points.

 Aside from relative points, path expression can also include "offsets".
 An offset allows you to do "psudo translation" for the points of the same path.
 For example,